Issa2001/Issa2001/README.md

 Well, I am an IT & AI student.
 For now I'm focused on Telegram & WhatsApp bots.
 I like learning new things with others or by my own.😂

-Thanks for visiting my profile.❤
+Thanks for visiting my profile.🤍

-Tonashi & see yah! 😉
+Tonashi & see yah! 💘

 <img align="center" height="auto" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRwUJ6GugQVf3zHbOy9Xs4vwN99p8PLvGL--Q&usqp=CAU"/>